ibidem/mjolnir-cfs/+Docs/-04-Loading-Configuration-Files.md

 Because configuration files are plain old PHP code, you can have any amount of complexity in it.
 Here are just a few examples:

- * you can generate a configuration dynamically; for example if PUBDIR is not defined you may attempt to resolve the configuration to some other more useful values; remember that the configuration files are merely a plain old PHP with a return statement
+You can generate a configuration dynamically; for example if PUBDIR is not defined you may attempt to resolve the configuration to some other more useful values; remember that the configuration files are merely a plain old PHP with a return statement

- * you can split the configuration into a series of arrays and simply return the merged output; for example in the case of a script configuration, you can form small manageable arrays with points of interest (form helpers, modals, etc) then merge them and remove duplicates.
+You can split the configuration into a series of arrays and simply return the merged output; for example in the case of a script configuration, you can form small manageable arrays with points of interest (form helpers, modals, etc) then merge them and remove duplicates.
 You thus avoid repeating yourself, avoid having monolithic declarations of dependencies, have an easy mechanism to dealing with script duplication, and best of all: it's all easy to update.

- * you can use variables for cleaner syntax; for example in routing, with the exception of certain abstract patterns, you often have to define various repeating patterns for said routes, you can use variables to avoid this, which is extremely useful when dealing with 40+ routes (as is the case a lot of the time).
+You can use variables for cleaner syntax; for example in routing, with the exception of certain abstract patterns, you often have to define various repeating patterns for said routes, you can use variables to avoid this, which is extremely useful when dealing with 40+ routes (as is the case a lot of the time).
 Example:

 	<?php

 	// segments
 	$id = ['id' => '[0-9]+'];
 	$slug = ['slug' => '[a-z0-9-]+'];

 	// mixins
 	$resource = '<id>/<slug>(/<action>)';

 	// access
 	$control = ['GET, 'POST'];

 	return array
 		(
 			"/example/{$resource}"
 				=> [ 'example', $id + $slug + ['action' => '(insert)'], $control ],
 		);

- * you can place closures within configuration files; allowing you to create a dynamic collection of them for easy management (eg. url generators, such as a thumbnail closure for generating the correct path for a given filename).
+You can place closures within configuration files; allowing you to create a dynamic collection of them for easy management (eg. url generators, such as a thumbnail closure for generating the correct path for a given filename).

- * you can translate the configuration from an external 3rd party source directly in the configuration file and output the translation; this means that if the source configuration is updated your configuration is updates as well;
+You can translate the configuration from an external 3rd party source directly in the configuration file and output the translation; this means that if the source configuration is updated your configuration is updates as well;
 which is useful for capturing changes to defaults or extra options that become available; this may be a json, yaml, another php file, etc, or if necessary the application might even resort to going to the web to get updates (eg. list of countries, cities, etc).

 *Configuration files are resolved once.
 Any subsequent calls to `CFS::config` with the same parameters merely results in the previous (cached) result.
 This means you can abuse calls, but it also means you should treat values from configuration files as static.
 A "timer" value will not update for example; but you can always use a closure within the configuration for those cases.*

--

 Please **DO NOT** store security keys, passwords and other sensitive information in configuration files located in your source repositories.
 Not only is it a